Add special scripts for Data Manager in Puppet and have them deployed in the cmsadmin nodes

-#2 Updated by Gerard Bernabeu Altayo almost 5 years ago
+#2 Updated by Gerard Bernabeu Altayo about 5 years ago

 We discussed this a bit more during the meeting: Chih-Hao will create an RPM with the scripts, any password will go in a config file via puppet eyaml and this will be deployed on cmsadmin nodes (will need to talk to Tim and add D. Mason in cmsadmin as a user).

-#6 Updated by Chih-Hao Huang over 4 years ago
+#6 Updated by Chih-Hao Huang almost 5 years ago

 - Tracker changed from Bug to Feature

 - Due date changed from 06/10/2015 to 07/29/2015

 - Status changed from New to Assigned

 - Start date changed from 06/08/2015 to 07/22/2015

 - % Done changed from 0 to 20

 Dave Mason is already in root's .k5login every where, there is no need for special permission treatment.